You might at first encounter resistance from your teenager, but if you get therapy sessions started, you and your child might see tremendous benefits.

 Art therapy is a form of treatment that uses creativity as a means to express feelings and thoughts.
 Rather, than talking which is deeply associated with social norms, expressing oneself creatively can allow the expression of what a teen might otherwise not be able to say.
 Expressing through art activates a different part of the brain that speaks a different language.
 Plus, as teens are navigating the terrain of adolescence, art therapy can be particularly useful as their brain continues to develop.

 The above listed therapies are commonly used to treat depression.
-In a national study conducted by the Centers for Disease Control, 61 percent of 8th to 10th graders reported feeling sad and hopeless, 36 percent reported nothing to look forward to, and 34 percent expressed serious thoughts of committing suicide.
+In a national study conducted by the Centers for Disease Control, 44% percent of high school students reported feeling sad and hopeless, and 19.9 percent expressed serious thoughts of committing suicide.

 These are significant findings.
 Yet, if teens can find their way to therapy, they can turn their lives around.
 Of course, working with a mental health professional is essential in teen depression treatment.